 Learn to sail: Sailing license, basics & costs 2026

-- Certificate: RYA Day Skipper — internationally recognized, yacht charter available in Croatia, Greece, Thailand and the Caribbean.
+- RYA Day Skipper — internationally recognized, yacht charter available in Croatia, Greece, Thailand and the Caribbean.

-- School: Aegean Sailing School on Poros, Greek Aegean Sea, max.
+- Aegean Sailing School on Poros, Greek Aegean Sea, max.
 5 students per group, 7 days on board including exam.

-- Cost: 1,400 Euro course fee plus flight, transfer and meals — total approx. 1,800-1,900 Euro all-inclusive.
+- 1,400 Euro course fee plus flight, transfer and meals — total approx. 1,800-1,900 Euro all-inclusive.

-- Process: Days 1-2: Basics and maneuvers; Days 3-4: Navigation and nautical charts; Days 5-6: Independent skipping; Day 7: Exam.
+- Days 1-2: Basics and maneuvers; Days 3-4: Navigation and nautical charts; Days 5-6: Independent skipping; Day 7: Exam.

 Sailing had been on my list for a long time.
 As someone who travels the world with a drone and camera, I wanted the freedom to be out on the water myself—not as a passenger on a cruise, but as a skipper with my own boat.
-RYA Day Skipper is the internationally recognized entry-level certificate that allows you to charter yachts in most countries.
+The RYA Day Skipper is the internationally recognized entry-level license that allows you to charter yachts in most countries.

 Why RYA in Greece?